swift-server/sswg/process/incubation.md

   * Blocking code should be wrapped in NonBlockingIOPool (like Vapor's SQLite package)
 * Testing, CI and Release
   * Have unit tests for Linux
-  * CI setup, including testing PRs and the master branch
+  * CI setup, including testing PRs and the main branch
   * Follow semantic versioning
 * Conventions and Style
   * Error handling